DaleOrders/AWS-Study-Notes/README.md

 Elastic Beanstalk is a Platform as a Service environment which can create and manage infrastructure for application code.

 - Platform as a service (PaaS).
-- Developer Focuessed, not end user.
+- Developer Focussed, not end user.
 - High level - Managed Application Environements
 - User Provide code & EB handles the environment.
 - Focus on code, low infrastructure overhead.
 - Fully customisable - uses AWS products under the covers.
 - Requires app changes, doesn't come free.

-Built in languages, docker & custom platforms.
+Built-in languages, docker & custom platforms.
+Supported built-in languages:
 - Go, Java SE, Tomcat
 - .NET Core (Linux) & .NET (Windows).
 - Node.js, PHP, Python & Ruby.

-- Single Container Docker & Multicontainer Docker.
+Single Container Docker & Multicontainer Docker for applications that are not supported.
-- Proconfigured Docker.
+- Pre-configured Docker.
 - Custom via packer.

+Send traffic to prod environment.

 ![picture 91](images/ec41f199b32e02ba5e91b7e40c2997b81bceeed62ca84b7fb7bd464aaba180c1.png)

+Send partial traffic to test environment hosting a new version.

 ![picture 92](images/489f3849dd0b1e2a3326b066acc879c17e3f189b36c4525e1f5c20a373a6017b.png)

+Redirect all traffic to test environment once the new version is shown to be working.

 ![picture 93](images/0acef512f494b9487390009b96851617e8b913f8b861243a613efcecfdafabfa.png)

-- It doesn't come for free - app tweaks.
+- It doesn't come for free.
 - Great for small development teams.
 - Use docker for anything unsupported.
-- Databases outside of Elastic Beanstalk.
+- Databases should be outside of Elastic Beanstalk.
 - DBs in an ENV are lost if the env is deleted.